columnlab/columnlab.github.io/_people/brian-keegan.md

 ---
 title: "Brian C. Keegan"
 collection: people
+role: "Faculty"
 excerpt: "Brian is an assistant professor and the director of COLUMN"
-role: "Faculty"
 permalink: /people/brian-keegan
-teaser: /images/people/brian-keegan.jpg
+headshot: /images/people/brian-keegan.jpg
 ---

 Brian C. Keegan is a computational social scientist and the director of COLUMN.